 Don't Blame Mary Jane For Your Breakouts

-In reality, cannabis isn't the culprit behind your breakouts; instead, focus on lifestyle and other external factors that can contribute to skin issues.
+It’s highly unlikely that cannabis use is the culprit behind your breakouts (or any skin problem for that matter).
+Instead, focus on lifestyle and other external factors that can contribute to skin issues.
 Keeping a balanced diet and a regular skincare routine can help you maintain a healthier, sexier complexion.

-For an easy fix, try Revival by PrettyBoy — the perfect 1-step moisturizer to help balance and nourish oily, acne-prone skin.
-It features Niacinamide, a jack-of-all-trades ingredient shown to reduce inflammation, improve skin texture, and protect against environmental damage (like the type your face endures when hotboxing the ole’ Honda Civic).
+For an easy fix, try Revival by PrettyBoy—the perfect one-step moisturizer to help balance and nourish oily, acne-prone skin.
+It features niacinamide, a jack-of-all-trades ingredient shown to reduce inflammation, improve skin texture, and protect against environmental damage (like the type your face endures when hotboxing the ole’ Honda Civic).

 Head on over and grab your bottle today!
 Your skin will thank you.